 Strangely enough, the Palau de la Música Catalana, the so-called “building that epitomises Catalan art nouveau” wasn’t designed by Gaudí, but by his contemporary Lluís Domènech i Montaner (Barcelona, 1850-1923).
 This concert hall in Barcelona, which is a designated UNESCO World Heritage Site, is an artistic landmark of outstanding beauty and a highly prestigious music venue.

-Barcelona’s Palau Güell was designed by the young Gaudí and is a wonderful blend of medieval opulence and the architect’s unique exuberant style.
-The palace was completed in 1890, the building was the private residence of Gaudí’s patron, Count Güell.
-The Palau Güell was designated UNESCO World Heritage Site in 1984.
+The Palau Güell was designed by the young Gaudí and is a wonderful blend of medieval opulence and the architect"s unique exuberant style.
+Completed in 1890, the building was the private residence of Gaudí"s patron, Count Güell.
+The Palau Güell is a designated UNESCO World Heritage Site.

 No work by Gaudí

 better encapsulates the complete and perfect harmony of nature and architecture than Barcelona’s Park Güell.

 Initially designed as an English-style garden-city – hence the name Park – it eventually became Barcelona’s most unusual public park.